billifab/gp-ei-bayesopt/README.md

 A production implementation can add automated hyperparameter optimization, GPU acceleration, replicate-aware noise estimation, and continuous acquisition-function optimization.

+## v2.0 — Aim 3 power simulation

+Version 2.0 adds an operating-characteristic simulation framework for the NIH R21 Aim 3 BayesOpt-versus-RSM superiority validation, contributed by Yiqun Jiang (UCLA Department of Medicine).
+Code and outputs live in the `aim3_power/` subfolder; see `aim3_power/README.md` for methodology and reproducibility notes.
+The original v1.0 pre-validation framework (this file) is retained unchanged.

 ## Reproducibility update

 This public version uses repository-relative paths and application-neutral terminology.
 Numerical results and the algorithmic workflow are unchanged.